opensourcez/zeeks/README.md

     // Matching with a regexp
     "regexp":"\\beyJhbGciOi.*\\b",

-    // Files to ignore for this specific search "ignore":[".exe",".gitignore","etc.."]

-    // The maximum file size for this specific search "maxFileSize":1000,

     // A prefix that will be added to each match, we recommend making it short but descriptive.
     "prefix": "SEARCH TAG"